 Diabetic Neuropathic Shoes are designed to redistribute plantar pressure points of the feet reducing the potential for ulcer complications.
 They are designed with soft leather uppers to allow for breathability and stretching modifications.

 Compression stockings are used as non-surgical compression treatment for chronic venous insufficiency and ulceration.
 The type of compression used depends on the patient's needs.
-This treatment control symptoms, promotes healing of ulcers, prevents recurrence of ulcers and restores normal ability to walk.
+This treatment controls symptoms, promotes healing of ulcers, prevents recurrence of ulcers and restores normal ability to walk.

-UBCL (University of California biomechanics Laboratory) is a custom molded semi-rigid thermoplastic foot orthosis with high medial- lateral flanges and a deep heel cup.
+UBCL (University of California Biomechanics Laboratory) is a custom-molded semi-rigid thermoplastic foot orthosis with high medial- lateral flanges and a deep heel cup.
 It is used for Pes planus, subtaylor joint instability.

 Cam Walker is a specialized orthosis designed with an injection molded foot shell incorporating a rocker bottom sole, adjustable ROM ankle joints with medial-lateral malleable metal uprights attached to a neoprene type calf wrap with Velcro closures.